 The Thief franchise has been sneaking in and out of the limelight over the years, originally starting off as a pair of high concept PC games.
-When first-person shooters were all about running and gunning, 1999’s Thief: The Dark Project, and 2000’s Thief II: The Metal Age, emphasised sneaking and patience.
-Since then, games such as Metal Gear Solid and Assassin’s Creed have popularised a slower pace of gameplay, and Square Enix is bringing Thief back from the shadows for a rebooted adventure.
+When first-person shooters were all about running and gunning, 1999’s Thief: The Dark Project and 2000’s Thief II: The Metal Age emphasised sneaking and patience.
+Square Enix is now bringing Thief out the shadows for a rebooted adventure.

 We caught up with Eidos Montreal game director, Nicolas Cantin, and Square Enix PR manager, Adam Phillips, to talk about the revival of the franchise.

 Why is now a good time for Thief to make a return?